pedestrianhao/testgit/readme.txt

-Git is a version control system.
+Git is a distribute version control system.
-Git is free softare
+Git is free softare distributed under the GPL
+Git has a mutable index called stage.